Resources for parents and students at post-primary school

 - Represent and connect second-level students throughout Ireland

-- Empower students through training, guidance and advice to equip them to become actively involved in the decision-making processes in their own school communities
+- Empower students through training, guidance and advice to become actively involved in decision-making in their school communities

-- Work in partnership with other organisations to bring the views of second-level school students in relation to educational issues to the attention of policy-makers and the media
+- Work with other organisations to bring the views of second-level school students on educational issues to the attention of policy-makers and the media

 - Strive for innovation and democracy within the education system.